Rosie Stancer: Charities

 Stancer is an honorary board member for the charity Special Olympics GB, which seeks to provide sports training and competition in a variety of Olympic-style events for people with learning disabilities.

 Awards

 Stancer was awarded an honorary fellowship from the Polar exploration society.
-She also received the Mirror award for bravery from the Royal Geographical Society and holds an honorary degree from the University of Essex and is Honorary Vice-president of the Scientific Exploration Society.
+She also received the Mirror award and is an Honorary Advisor to the Scientific Exploration Society.